Trametinib oral tablets

 Tell your doctor or health care professional right away if you have any change in your eyesight.

 Do not become pregnant while taking this medicine or for 4 months after stopping it.
 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
-There is a potential for serious side effects to an unborn child.
-Talk to your health care professional or pharmacist for more information.
 Do not breast-feed an infant while taking this medicine or for 4 months after stopping it.